joannepranita/InLustro--DevOps/README.md

    - View the test results by navigating to `/results`.
    - Results will be displayed for the logged-in user.

+5. **Monitoring with Prometheus and Grafana:**
+   - Access Prometheus dashboard to monitor metrics collected from the Flask application.
+   - Visualize metrics and create custom dashboards in Grafana for comprehensive monitoring.

 **Dependencies:**

 - Flask
 - SQLite3 (for database operations)
+- Prometheus
+- Grafana
 - Random (for generating random data)

 **Installation:**